 Is one person handling all your ordering, paying for, and receiving of items?
 Do they have complete control over expense reports, bill payments, and purchase approvals?
 Sounds efficient right?
 Give one person the responsibility so that no one else has to deal with it?
 Sure – if you want to open yourself up to fraud.

 With no checks in place, giving one person the power to control all spending can lead to fraud.
 Finding ways to hide theft of company funds through making personal purchases that look legitimate, paying invoices for items that were never ordered or received, and splitting a large purchases amongst multiple smaller expenses are all ways to cover up fraudulent spending while keeping up appearances.
 Sure, your books might look “clean” and orderly when they are handed to your accountant for year end financing – but looking clean and orderly doesn’t help your organization if you’ve gone over budget and blown through your operating capital.

 So now what?
 Is my school doomed to fail?

 If the above list sounds like a day in the life of your charter school you are already waist deep in the waters of financial mis-management.
 But there’s hope: you don’t have to drown.

-E-procurement software like Procurify eliminates all of these issues, while also reducing the amount of time it takes to fulfill the request to approval to order process by 80% AND reducing a school’s yearly purchasing spend by 30%.
-But don’t take our word for it – check out this testimonial from Legacy Traditional Schools and learn about how Procurify saved them thousands of dollars within their first couple of months.
+E-procurement software like Procurify eliminates all of these issues, while also reducing the amount of time it takes to fulfill the request to approval to order process by 80 percent and reducing a school’s yearly purchasing spend by 30 percent.
+But don’t take our word for it.
+Check out this testimonial from Legacy Traditional Schools and learn about how Procurify saved them thousands of dollars within their first couple of months.